Bryan Cox: Personal life

-Bryan's son, Bryan Cox Jr., played football as a defensive lineman for the Florida Gators and was a member of the Carolina Panthers practice squad, but got promoted to the active roster in late September of 2017.
+Bryan's son, Bryan Cox Jr., played football as a defensive lineman for the Florida Gators and was a member of the Carolina Panthers practice squad, but got promoted to the active roster in late September 2017.
 He signed with the Cleveland Browns on November 13, 2019.
-On April 29, 2020, he signed with the Buffalo Bills, who were ironically his father's most-hated rival.
+On April 29, 2020, he signed with the Buffalo Bills, who were ironically his father's most-hated rival., and in February 2025, signed with the nearby CFL Toronto Argonauts, after two seasons with Saskatchewan Roughriders.